cyberbono3/latticefold-swifft/README.md

 - `latticefold`: main crate, contains the non-interactive folding scheme implementation, together with the Ajtai commitment scheme, R1CS/CCS structures, Fiat-Shamir transcript machinery, etc.
 - `latticefold-plus`: an improved version of LatticeFold.
 Currently a work-in-progress implementation.
 See [more](latticefold-plus/README.md).
 - `cyclotomic-rings`: contains the trait definition of a ring suitable to be used in the LatticeFold protocol, a few ready-to-use rings and short challenge set machinery.
+- Optional: feature-gated SWIFFT hashing helpers and example (`examples/swifft.rs`) to hash witnesses instead of using Ajtai commitments.
+Enable with `--features swifft`.

 ## Performance report
 The performance report for this library can be found [here](https://nethermind.notion.site/Latticefold-and-lattice-based-operations-performance-report-153360fc38d080ac930cdeeffed69559).